Center for Public Service

 Explore the Great Questions of Democracy and Political Life

-A selective, three-week summer seminar hosted at the University of Pikeville for rising high school students, in partnership with Yale.
+A selective, three-week summer seminar hosted at the University of Pikeville for rising high school students.

 • What are the blessings and limitations of democracy?